Understanding WordPress Multisite Structures

 While WordPress allows both subdomains (blog.yourdomain.com) and subdirectories (yourdomain.com/blog), we’ve chosen to support only subdirectories because:

-- Easier Setup
+- Easier setup

-- Works instantly with our optimized hosting.
+- Works instantly with WordPress Hosting's optimized infrastructure

 - Better for SEO

-- Subdomains are treated as separate sites by Google.
+- Subdomains are treated as separate sites by Google

-- Subdirectories inherit the main domain’s authority.
+- Subdirectories inherit the main domain’s authority

-- Simpler SSL Management
+- Simpler SSL management

-- A single SSL certificate covers all subdirectory sites.
+- A single SSL certificate covers all subdirectory sites

-- Lower Maintenance
+- Lower maintenance

-- No extra DNS records or server tweaks required.
+- No extra DNS records or server tweaks required

-Step 1: Activate the WordPress Hosting | Premium Plan
+Step 1: Activate WordPress Hosting Premium

 Step 2: Configure Network Site